-Salvation Army programs Virginia and Middle Peninsula.
+Salvation Army programs in Virginia and Middle Peninsula.

 The Salvation Army has multiple centers in the Middle Peninsula area of Virginia.
 The main location is in Gloucester, but all counties are supported including Matthews, Richmond, and others.
 The resources include seasonal (Thanksgiving or Christmas meals or gifts), Angel Tree, Emergency Financial Aid, and others.